unterfertigter/stockalerts/README.md

 - No API key is required; the script uses web scraping for real-time prices.
 - Web scraping may break if Tradegate changes their website layout.
-- The service uses the local `sendmail` command for sending emails.
-No SMTP configuration is required.
+- The service uses an external SMTP server for sending emails.
+Configure your SMTP server details in the `.env` file.